MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

 - Issue: allows arbitrary code execution and is less safe
 - Harder to read for beginners

-### Pro/Con prompts as datasets
+### Pro/Con tabular file formats (e.g. parquet)
-- Some prompt datasets like [awesome-chatgpt-prompts](https://huggingface.co/datasets/fka/awesome-chatgpt-prompts) have received many likes on HF
+- Some tabular prompt datasets like [awesome-chatgpt-prompts](https://huggingface.co/datasets/fka/awesome-chatgpt-prompts) have received many likes on HF
 - The dataset viewer allows for easy and quick visualization
 - Main cons: the tabular data format is not well suited for reusing prompt templates and is not standard among practitioners